jcapiitao/NetScriptGen/docs/_build/html/_sources/tutorial_workbook.txt

    Figure 1, An Example of a global worksheet

 As you can see above, each line is an equipment.
 Each of these equipments will have a configuration different from one another based on the values of the variables.
-You can add equipment and variable by inserting rows and columns respectively as much as you want.
+You can add equipments and variables by inserting rows and columns respectively as much as you want.
 The only limit is the maximum number of rows and columns set by Microsoft.
 Of course, the more equipments and variables there are, the slower will be NetScriptGen to generate the scripts.